ClementG77/Akuma_world/README.md

 # Akuma_world

-## This project is available here  https://akumaworld.static.domains
+## This project isn't available online anymore but you can go through the code